arevaloisabel/purview-workaround-ideas/README.md

 # purview-powerbi-crosstenancy
 This repository described the steps to achieve Power BI cross tenancy set up in Purview using the API

+The content is on the file called purview-powerbicrosstenancy.md